Keeping your AirPods in your ear may not be as easy as it sounds but these simple yet innovative solutions should save you from the hassle.

 As compared to the standard AirPods, the Pro variant needs a little more attention — especially since it uses silicone tips.
 Here is a step-by-step guide to help you wear them properly:

-Much like its predecessor, putting on the AirPods require the whole press-rotate-wedge motion.
-Press in the AirPods to a comfortable fit, rotate the earbuds until you feel it wedge onto your ear.
+- Press in, rotate, and wedge.
+Much like its predecessor, putting on the AirPods requires the whole press-rotate-wedge motion.
+Press in the AirPods to a comfortable fit, rotate the earbuds until you feel them wedge onto your ear.

 Now here’s a very unique tip on how to make AirPods fit better from a MacRumors user named Awimoway.
 According to him wearing the AirPods upside down is something that you should try out if the previous tricks did not work for you.

 Admittedly, I’ve tried out wearing wired earphones upside down while jogging before.
 This is a known trick from runners that seemed to have faded through time because of wireless earbuds.
 Well, apparently you could still do it!

 Switch to memory foam tips (for Airpods pro)